 Because the audio output has such a strong signal, the acceptable range of loudness the Volume knob affords with headphones is much too narrow.
 Near the bottom of the knob’s travel, the level quickly goes from too soft to too loud when you barely turn it.
 When I turned Volume up to normal levels for the main output, I had to disconnect the headphones to keep them from blasting.

 The Prophet X doesn’t deliver groundbreaking new synthesis techniques, just a tried-and-true combination of digital sampling and subtractive synthesis.
 Fortunately, the content and the electronics are superb.
 Almost without exception, the factory programs are lovely, unique, evocative, and/or versatile.
 With such outstanding sound design, plenty of memory, and so many carefully crafted, full-fidelity samples with room for more — unprecedented in a hardware instrument — variety and audio quality make this synth suitable for almost any application.

 Although the Prophet X is undoubtedly an object of desire, its high price puts it out of reach for most musicians.
 Nonetheless, that price is justified by its remarkable capabilities.
 If your primary keyboard is a ROMpler (whose sound sources are samples stored in ROM), don’t expect the Prophet X to completely replace it, because you may need more polyphony, and factory presets aren’t organized like they are in ROMplers.
-For sound designers, serious synthesists, and working keyboardists looking for something different, though, the Prophet X is one can modulate with the mod matrix.
-Although actual you can use samples as modulators.
-Routing a you shouldn’t ignore.
+For sound designers, serious synthesists, and working keyboardists looking for something different, though, the Prophet X is one you shouldn’t ignore.

 Excellent sound.
 Ample storage.
 Tremendous timbral versatility.
 Intuitive user interface.
 Expressive performance features.